ramlahIbrahim/GitHub_chronicles-SCA-Team2/Posts/Ramlah/My experience with GitHub-Ramlah.md

 - The **difference between Git and GitHub**
 - And how they're used

-Now, I can do basic things like build and contribute to simple projects on GitHub — and that makes me proud. ✨
+Now, I can do basic things like build and contribute to simple projects on GitHub — and that makes me happy. ✨

 ### What do I think about GitHub now?